-Sound judgment and decision making is a skill reserved for leaders - false.
+Sound judgment and decision-making are skills reserved for leaders - false.

 Sound judgment and decision-making are purely logical activities - false.

 The ability to pass sound judgments and make good decisions is a universal skill that will benefit you regardless of your role, department, or industry.
 Whether you are an emergency room doctor or a social media intern, your ability to collect information, determine its relevance, and decide on the course of action impacts many others, not just yourself.
 Therefore, honing your skills in this area is critical to your success.

 Whether we are aware of it or not, many factors can either compromise or elevate our ability to make a judgment or decision.
 These things include:

 - Emotion: Unfortunately, emotions often get a bad reputation in business, especially regarding decision-making.
 In reality, our emotions can tell us a great deal about a situation or decision.
 While it may not be right to make a decision solely on a feeling or emotion, it is valid for it to come into your consideration set.

 - Experience: The more time and exposure you have to different situations, people, and approaches, the more grounded you will become in your own ability to pass judgments or make decisions.
 Experience is a great teacher of judgment and decision-making, but it is surely not the only one.